CVxTz/product_classification/README.md

 # product_classification

 In this project, we will try to classify products into 101 classes.
-Each product is represented as a list of 128 anonymize features.
+Each product is represented as a list of 128 anonymized features.

 ## Env setup